 To enter full screen mode, simply press Alt+Enter.
 When you wish to go back to window mode, press Alt+Enter again.

 In full screen, DuckStation defaults the screen ratio to the normal 4:3 size.
 However, if you wish you can stretch it to fill the screen.

-- Put a check in Stretch To Fill, as shown here .
+- Look in the “Aspect Radio” drop-down menu, and select Stretch To Fill - as shown here .

 Start in full screen

 If you wish, you can set it so that games automatically load in full screen.
 Go to Settings > General Settings and put a check in Start Fullscreen, as shown here .